Osmodium/PathfinderTextToSpeechMod/README.md

 # SpeechMod
 By [Osmodium](https://github.com/Osmodium)

-## This mod is made for Pathfinder: Wrath of the Righteous and introduces TTS (TextToSpeech).
+## This mod is made for Pathfinder: Wrath of the Righteous and introduces TTS (TextToSpeech) in most places.
-Version: 0.9.8
+Version: 1.0.0

-**Disclaimer: Works on Windows and OSX only**
+**Disclaimer: Works on Windows and macOS only**

 ### How to install